 Flight is amazingly common in children’s stories.
 Several other motifs should be considered symbolically similar:

-- hovering — a subgenre in African American books
+Examples of hovering is easier to find in a subgenre in African American books.

 Fairy tales include a chase that involves a whimsical transformation of objects, known as the magic flight motif.
 In a typical story a little girl escapes from the clutches of a witch with the help of gifts from animals she’s been kind to.
 The girl throws down the gifts one by one in the witch’s path and they magically transform into barriers that delay the witch.
 A comb becomes a thick forest that slows the witch while she gobbles it up.
 A scarf becomes a wide river which she has to drink.